-The beta-carotene in carrots can convert to vitamin A, which can improve your vision, but once your body has enough beta-carotene, it no longer makes that conversion.
-Carrots have, however, been linked to increased collagen consumption.
-That’s why they’re on the list of 50 Foods That Make You Look Younger.
+The beta-carotene in carrots can convert to vitamin A, which can improve your vision.
+However, once your body has enough beta-carotene, it no longer makes that conversion, according to Scientific American.
+An apple a day might keep the doctor away, but no amount of carrots is going to prevent your eyesight from worsening.

-Toads might have a bumpy, warty appearance, but they’re not the culprit behind warts.
-That dubious distinction goes to the human papillomavirus, of which there are more than 170 strains.
-You’ll have to do more than avoid amphibians if you want a nice complexion, however: here are the 30 Best Ways to Have Your Best Skin.
+Toads might have a bumpy, wart-like appearance, but that doesn't mean that they're the culprit behind warts.
+That dubious distinction goes to the human papillomavirus, or HPV, of which there are more than 170 strains.
+And you'll have to do more than avoid amphibians if you want a nice complexion: Here are the 30 Best Ways to Have Your Best Skin.

 Going Out With Wet Hair Makes You Sick